Helder Antunes: IoT and OpenFog

 In February 2013, Antunes was a founding member of the Internet of Things World Forum Steering Committee, which "aims to accelerate innovation, inspire new ways to transform governments, industries and lives."

 Antunes was a keynote speaker at the NASA-sponsored conference held at Ames Research Center, in July 2015, concerning the development of air regulations for drones.
 Antunes stressed the role of drones in the future of the Internet of Things, which Antunes is actively involved in through Cisco.

-In November 2015, Antunes was named as Chairman of the Board of Directors for the newly formed OpenFog Consortium, a consortium founded by tech giants Microsoft, Cisco, Dell, Intel, ARM Holdings, and Princeton University, for the standardization and promotion of fog computing.
+In November 2015, Antunes co-founded and was elected as chairman of the board of directors for the newly formed OpenFog Consortium, a consortium founded by tech giants Microsoft, Cisco, Dell, Intel, ARM Holdings, and Princeton University, for the standardization and promotion of fog computing.
 The idea for fog computing consortium was thought up by Antunes, alongside Mung Chiang, then a Princeton University professor and now Dean of the Purdue University College of Engineering, and Tao Zhang, CIO of the IEEE Communications Society.

 Antunes was unanimously reelected as OpenFog Chairman in September 2017.

 Antunes was a member of the Fog World Congress 2017 Steering Committee and a keynote speaker at the inaugural Fog World Congress in Santa Clara, California.

 In 2018, Antunes was listed in the inaugural EDGE 50, naming the world's top 50 influencers in edge computing.

 Activity in Portugal

 Antunes has played an important role in tying AICEP's INOV Contacto Program with Silicon Valley, with a strong emphasis on Cisco Systems.
 This program, which is mostly funded by the Portuguese government and European Union, takes recent university graduates from Portugal and trains them in international business and technology.

 Antunes has been cited as an important person behind the installation of Cisco Systems in Portugal.
 Antunes was a key member in establishing the Cisco laboratory in Portugal and Cisco Portugal as a whole.

-Antunes' constant and plentiful work in connecting Portuguese students and businesses to Silicon Valley has earned him a reputation in Portugal as being an "ambassador of Portugal", a "true consul of Portugal in California", an "importer of talents", and a "consul of Portugal in Cisco".
+Antunes's constant and plentiful work in connecting Portuguese students and businesses to Silicon Valley has earned him a reputation in Portugal as being an "ambassador of Portugal", a "true consul of Portugal in California", an "importer of talents", and a "consul of Portugal in Cisco".

 In 2018, Antunes became Senior Advisor to Armilar Venture Partners, a Portuguese venture capital firm.